X4BNet/x4b-status/content/issues/2024-10-16-paypal-payments-delayed.md

 ---
 *Update* - Still yet to receive any solution from Paypal.

+Our Transaction log check job remains in place.
+Having discovered a suspected workaround to the Paypal IPN system bug have implemented a workaround that appears to enable IPNs to be sent again.
+We will continue to run both.

+*Update* - Still yet to receive any solution from Paypal.

 We have implemented a payment check job which is able to import payments made once they are available via Paypal REST api (up to 3 hours).
 We understand this is inconvenient however at this time it is what we have available to us.

 Paypal's IPN system has abruptly stopped communicating with us and we await a serious response from Paypal on this matter.